bokand/page-collection/README.md

 Since the browser will know ahead of time whether a link may open a page-collection (see the [Anchor-link-opt-in section](#anchor-link-opt-in)), it can append `text/uri-list` to the `Accept:` header of the request.
 The server can use the absence of this media type as a signal to serve a fallback, for example: an HTML page with a list clickable links.

-Note: The HTML spec [discourages](https://wiki.whatwg.org/wiki/Why_not_conneg) content-negotiation as a solution, though this seems less like a "choice" and more like a feature-detection.
-A better alternative for request-time feature detection is welcome.
-Perhaps a `<meta>` tag on an always-served fallback page that supporting agents can interpret as `text/uri-list` content and open.
+_Note: The HTML spec [discourages](https://wiki.whatwg.org/wiki/Why_not_conneg) content-negotiation as a solution, though this seems less like a "choice" and more like a feature-detection which could be removed in the future.
+Is there a better alternative for request-time feature detection?
+One option would be a `<meta>` tag on an always-served fallback page that supporting agents can interpret as `text/uri-list` content and open.
+But that would lose the redirect chain which is useful for permissions._

 ## Considerations